michalroots/michalroots.github.io/_pages/bio.md

 summary:
 ---

-**Michał Korzonek catalyses the transition towards regenerative way of living as a Facilitation Artist and Wizard of Cards.** You will find him **publishing open-source documentation** and **hosting gatherings and voyages** between forests, oceans, and volcanic rocks.
+**Michał Korzonek catalyses the transition towards regenerative way of living as a Facilitation Artist and Wizard of Play.** You will find him **publishing open-source documentation** and **hosting gatherings and voyages** between forests, oceans, and volcanic rocks.

 📷 Profile Photo [here](/assets/michalkorzonek-profile-lq.jpg){:target="_blank"}.